-As the paradigm of medical education shifts towards CBD, residents will need to demonstrate that they are able to competently perform entrustable professional activities (EPAs) to progress through their training and to graduate.2 CBD will promote greater accountability on behalf of the resident as their training will be centered on their individual progress.
-With this educational model in place, surgical training programs will require more frequent, reliable and accurate assessment of a resident's technical ability in order to allow them to properly progress through their training.
+As the paradigm of medical education shifts towards CBD, residents will need to demonstrate that they are able to competently perform entrustable professional activities (EPAs) to progress through their training and to graduate.
+CBD will promote greater accountability on behalf of the residents, as their training will be centred on their individual progress.
+With this educational model in place, surgical training programs will require more frequent, reliable, and accurate assessments of residents' technical abilities in order to allow them to properly progress through their training.

-Currently in Canada, there is no nationally-accepted or well-validated surgical case log or assessment tool for use in urology residency training.
-The original O-SCORE assessment tool is paper-based and represents an accurate, validated tool to assess operative competency.5 The electronic application we developed streamlines the process of data collection and resident assessment by combining case-logging with O-SCORE assessment on a mobile platform.
+Currently in Canada, there is no nationally accepted or well-validated surgical case log or assessment tool for use in urology residency training.
+The original O-SCORE assessment tool is paper-based and represents an accurate, validated tool to assess operative competency.
+The electronic application we developed streamlines the process of data collection and resident assessment by combining caselogging with O-SCORE assessment on a mobile platform.

 Residents all used their iPad daily, which provided regular access to the electronic application to log their cases and review their evaluations.
 They felt that logging cases on the application was simple, and the vast majority of them logged all of their cases on the application.
 However, given their comments, some minor modifications can be made to the application to further improve its usability.
 Interestingly, most residents felt as though the amount of verbal feedback had not dramatically improved since the introduction of the O-SCORE application despite an obvious increase in the amount of written feedback.
 This likely has to do with residents still logging cases after the completion of the surgical procedure as opposed to before the case.
 Therefore, the staff physician may have already left the room and the opportunity for immediate verbal feedback was lost.
-If residents are able to modify the cases post-operatively as they requested in their comments, we may be able to increase the proportion of cases logged prior to beginning the procedure and thus increase the amount of timely verbal feedback.
+If residents are able to modify the cases postoperatively, as they requested in their comments, we may be able to increase the proportion of cases logged prior to beginning the procedure and thus increase the amount of timely verbal feedback.